hmrc/feedback-frontend/README.md

 You will need to ensure that you do not have `FEEDBACK_SURVEY_FRONTEND` running as they use the same port number.

+You will need to update your service manager config for your service and replace `FEEDBACK_SURVEY_FRONTEND` with `FEEDBACK_FRONTEND`

 #### Usage

 When redirecting the user to the feedback service you should ensure that the user has been logged out as the feedback service does not do this.